 To add or delete user accounts, go to the Administration view of the IDERA Dashboard, and then click Manage Users.
-For more information about adding a new user account, see Managing users in the IDERA Dashboard.
+For more information about adding a new user account, see Managing users in the IDERA Dashboard(see page 172).

 To edit user details (name, subscription, or email address), go to the following options on the Administration tab: